storesafe/cordova-sqlcipher-adapter/README.md

 **WARNING:** Without the database password there is no proven way to recover the data.

 **IMPORTANT EXPORT REQUIREMENTS** described at: <https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47>

+This project is under maintenance for security, data loss risk, and other critical issues at this point ([brodybits/cordova-sqlcipher-adapter#81](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/81)).
+Active development may be resumed someday in the future, in case of sufficient interest from the user community.
+For priority feature requirements please contact <sales@litehelpers.net> for estimation and discussion.

 ### Multiple database problem on Android